 Popular weight-loss surgeries like the gastric sleeve and bypass help you lose weight by restricting how much food you can consume.
-With both types of surgeries, up to a third of your stomach is removed.
+With both surgeries, up to a third of your stomach is removed.
 The remaining space is converted into a pouch where you process the food you eat.
-With a smaller stomach, you can only eat so much, leading to safe and rapid weight loss.
+You can only eat so much with a smaller stomach, leading to safe and rapid weight loss.

 However, even with these changes, you must still live a healthy lifestyle.
-Because your space for food is limited, you must take care to fill your allotment with healthy food options.
-We’re talking dense sources of protein, good carbohydrates, and healthy fats like Omega-3s.
-You are even instructed to drink water and other liquids apart from eating so that you don’t inadvertently stuff yourself with non-caloric options.
+Because your space for food is limited, you must fill your allotment with healthy food options.
+We’re talking dense protein sources, good carbohydrates, and healthy fats like Omega-3s.
+You are even instructed to drink water and other liquids apart from eating so you don’t inadvertently stuff yourself with non-caloric options.

-And yet even with all that, you can still end up eating terribly unless you commit to healthier ways of eating.
-You must commit to a healthy lifestyle period if you want to succeed with bariatric surgery over the long term.
-If you can eat right on a regular basis, you could keep post-bariatric weight gain at bay.
+And yet, even with all that, you can still eat terribly unless you commit to healthier ways of eating.
+Committing to a healthy lifestyle to succeed with bariatric surgery over the long term would be best.
+If you can eat right regularly, you can keep post-bariatric weight gain at bay.

 Changes to Your Internal Organs

-Though it is rare, in some cases, changes can take place in your stomach and intestine that allow you to consume more food and take in more calories.
+Though it is rare, in some cases, changes can occur in your stomach and intestine, allowing you to consume more food and take in more calories.
 These changes can sometimes occur after weight loss surgery.
 The result can be weight regain.

 To guard against this, your surgeon may recommend a second bariatric surgery, called revision surgery, to redo the gastric bypass surgery.
 One common ailment that can lead to bariatric revision surgery is when a fistula forms.
 A fistula is when an additional connection forms between the stomach and intestine.

 Speak to your bariatric surgeon about the prospects of having revision bariatric surgery if weight regain has affected you.
-Your doctor will inform you that having a second surgery, while the outcome can be successful, does put you at greater risk of complications, such as bleeding, gastrointestinal leaks, and infection.
+Your doctor will inform you that you are having a second surgery.
+At the same time, the outcome can be successful, but it puts you at greater risk of complications, such as bleeding, gastrointestinal leaks, and infection.

 How to Guard Against Post-Bariatric Weight Gain

 Those are the two main problems with weight regain.
-If you have developed a fistula after a gastric bypass or there have been some other changes to your body and internal organs, second revision surgery may be for you.
+Second revision surgery may be for you if you have developed a fistula after a gastric bypass or have other changes to your body and internal organs.
 However, in most cases, weight regain comes down to a choice of habits.

 Common Habits That Lead to Post-Bariatric Weight Gain